Phase 2 - Secondary Documents: Please complete as soon as possible after primary documents have been submitted and you receive your SIUE ID

 - $200 applied to the first month's rental charge

 - Please Note: There is an additional charge per day for accommodations occupied before the start of the contract period.
-January 6, 2014, is the start of the spring contact.
-Students who arrive for Orientation before January 2, will be charged about $18-$36 per day, depending upon the type of room occupied.
+January 7, 2017, is the start of the spring contract.
+Students who arrive for Orientation before January 7, will be charged about $18-$36 per day, depending upon the type of room occupied, for the additional housing time.

-- Students leaving after the spring term must vacate the apartment by Friday, May 2, 2014, at noon.
-Students may stay in the United States up to thirty days after the term ends.
+- Students leaving after the spring term must vacate the apartment by Friday, May 5, 2017, at noon.
+Students may stay in the United States up to thirty days after the term ends at their own expense, but not in University Housing.
+Please plan your departure flight in the afternoon or evening on May 5.

-- What is provided: The School of Business International Program has a very basic supply of kitchen utensils (for cooking and eating) that exchange students may borrow while at SIUE.
-We offer this so you do not need to pack or buy all of your own kitchen utensils.
-We also will give you a towel and blanket upon arrival for use while you're here.
+- What is provided: The School of Business International Program will provide you with basic linens to include bed sheets, pillow case, pillow, mattress pad, blanket, and bath towel.
+We also have a very basic supply of kitchen utensils (for cooking and eating) that exchange students may borrow while at SIUE.
+We offer this so you do not need to pack or buy all of your own linens and kitchen utensils.